idavis/idavis.github.io/_posts/2019-08-08-building-custom-root-filesystems.md

 # Modify .bash_logout, .bashrc, and .profile in /etc/skel
 ```

-When using the cdimage release, `sudo` is not installed, but we'lll need it to add the user to the `sudo` group for elevation of privileges.
+When using the cdimage release, `sudo` is not installed, but we'll need it to add the user to the `sudo` group for elevation of privileges.
 This can be skipped if you want to ensure the user isn't allowed to elevate.

 ```bash
 #cdimage-release-only: